The Web address of this article is

 are you or someone you care

-about often dominated by a false self (wounded)?
+about often dominated by false selves (wounded)?

 If so, what does thatmean?